 “We’re also talking about doing a mobile hip-hop museum, a big truck that’s going to have a space where people can walk in and actually take a look at artifacts,” Blow added.
 “It’ll be a mini museum that we can pull out as we travel the country.”

-Construction on the development is set to begin “immediately,” Blow said, but the museum isn’t projected to open until 2022 and still needs to raise $60 million to cover costs.
+Hip-hop lovers will have a while to wait, however: The museum isn’t projected to open until 2022 and still needs to raise $60 million to cover costs.
 The rapper said he is confident the project will find the funding to back the opening.

 “Raising the funds is not a problem,” Blow said.
 “Of course it is dependent, but it’s not going to be a problem.
 We have key people in position to raise the funds that have the experience to get this done.”